typeorm/typeorm/docs/many-to-many-relations.md

 ```

 With eager loading enabled on a relation you don't have to specify relation or join it - it will ALWAYS be loaded automatically.
+If you use `QueryBuilder` eager relations are disabled.

 ## bi-directional relations